Rice diseases and their control

 • Nursery should not be grown in shady areas.

-• Use balanced amount of fertilizers, avoid excess Nitrogen.
+• Use a balanced amount of fertilizers, avoid excess Nitrogen.

 • Do not use nitrogenous fertilizer when symptoms of the disease appear.